astrosaturn/astrosaturn/README.md

 # 🌌 Eric Poroznik

 Hi there!
-My name is Eric, a computer science student from Ontario, Canada.
+I'm a computer science student from Ontario, Canada.
 I’m passionate about exploring the depths of technology, from high-level applications to low-level systems.
 As a full-stack developer, I enjoy both front-end and back-end development, I have a particular affinity for low-level languages and systems programming.

 ---